21clurs/Shelfed/README.md

 * Users can see recommendations based on their preferences
 * Users can edit photos before uploading them in-app (cropping, rotating)
 * Users can browse genres
+* Users can view their uploaded photos embedded in the book details page

 ### 2. Screen Archetypes